leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: lasik_refractivesurgery-treatment_laser_surgery-cornearefractive
 - What are the laser correction services available?
+- What is the difference between lasik and lasek
+- what lasers can i do for myopia
+- what laser surgery can i do for myopia
 - What are the laser correction services myopia/astigmatism?
 - What are the different types of lasers for myopia/astigmatism?
 - What if I don’t want to wear glasses for myopia/astigmatism anymore?